spycli/spycli-api/README.md

 - **Anime API**
 - **Kdrama API**
 - **Cdráma API**
-- **Torrent API**:
+- **Torrent API**
 - **VidScr API**

 ### Accessing the API

-1. Open the Google Colab link: [Google Colab Link](#)
-2. Follow the instructions on the notebook to authenticate and start using the API.
+To access our API, please visit [spycli-collab](https://github.com/spycli/spycli-collab) for detailed documentation.

 ## Contributing

 We welcome contributions from the community.
-If you have suggestions or improvements, please fork the repository and submit a pull request.
+If you have suggestions or improvements, please fork the repository and submit a [pull request](https://github.com/spycli/spycli-api/pulls).

 ## License